Loading...

 If you prevail in court or mediation, you may recover:

 Your Best Path Forward: Start with our AI violation auditor to assess your case.
 If the violations are clear, attempt mediation.
 If the HOA won't budge and the fine is significant, file in magistrate court (or circuit court if larger).
-South Carolina's foreclosure prohibition gives you unlimited time—don't rush into litigation you don't need, but don't let the HOA bully you into unfair settlements.
+South Carolina allows HOA foreclosure, so don't ignore liens or lawsuits — but don't let the HOA bully you into unfair settlements either; dispute invalid fines and use the courts.

 Know your rights under South Carolina law.
 Upload your violation notice to get a customized defense letter citing the exact statutes protecting you.